MahdiAhmadiKamal/PyLearn7-Deep-Learning/PyLearn7-Assignment53/readme.md

 # Custom Datasets_CNN

 This part of the repository demonstrates the result of employing CNN for two classification projects.
 The datasets being used are animals and flowers datasets to classify 5 animals and 17 flowers, respectively.
 Data augmentation is utilized in both projects and the effect of data augmentation is investigated in the second one.
-In addition, a telegram bot is defined which is connected to the trained model and recognizes the picture of the flowers that user sends.
+In addition, a telegram bot is defined which is connected to the trained model and recognizes the picture of the flower that user sends.

 ## How to Install
 Run following command: